One month. Your 10 best days. Every metre climbed raises funds for Sea to Sky Hospice Society.

 Teams are capped at 4 people, so keep it tight.
 Every member's vert counts toward both their individual total and the team total, so even one big day from one person can move your whole crew up the board.

-This isn't just a fitness challenge with a leaderboard.
-Every registration directly funds palliative care for families across the Sea to Sky, from Squamish to Pemberton and beyond.
+This isn't just a fitness challenge with a leaderboard. $20 from every registration goes directly to Sea to Sky Hospice Society, supporting families across the corridor from Squamish to Pemberton and beyond.

 The Sea to Sky Hospice Society provides no-cost end-of-life care and support services so that no one in our community has to face that journey alone.
 That's the real reason we do this.

-Hit the big pink button.
+Hit the big teal button.
 You know you want to.

 Get outside, go uphill, log it.
 Repeat at least 10 times in May.